vermadev54/AI-ML_INTERVIEW/README.md

 12. You’re tasked with building a recommendation system for a new e-commerce site with no historical data.
 How would you approach this?
 13. If your dataset contains a high percentage of duplicate entries, why might this affect your model’s performance?
 14. Why might deploying a model trained on cloud GPUs fail to perform well on edge devices?
 15. You’re working with a time-series dataset where sudden spikes occur.
 Why might traditional smoothing techniques fail, and what alternatives would you use?
+16. Your model’s predictions are consistently biased for one specific class.
+How would you debug and resolve this issue?
+17. Why might scaling features improve performance in clustering algorithms like K-Means but not in tree-based models?
+18. You’re asked to build a model for a rare disease prediction.
+Why might precision be more critical than recall in this case?
+19. If a dataset has missing values in only one feature, why might imputing with the mean not always be a good idea?
+20. Your team wants to deploy a sentiment analysis model, but the output is inconsistent.
+How would you identify and fix the issue?
+21. Your time-series model underperforms because the data has irregular intervals.
+How would you address this?
+22. You’re building an image classification model, but the training data contains mislabeled samples.
+How would you identify and handle them?
+23. Your NLP model fails to detect sarcasm in product reviews.
+How would you approach improving it?
+24. A client asks you to predict energy demand for a smart grid.
+How would you handle exogenous variables like weather and holidays?
+25. Your statistical analysis shows a significant relationship between variables, but the domain expert says it’s not meaningful.
+How would you reconcile this?

 These questions don’t just test theoretical knowledge but also your ability to think critically.